Principal Partners

 Japan became the eighth team to qualify for Women’s Rugby World Cup 2025 with a 64-0 victory against Kazakhstan at the Asia Rugby Women’s Championship 2024 in Hong Kong.

-The Sakura 15s, who began their title defence by beating hosts Hong Kong China last Wednesday, ran in 10 tries during a dominant performance at King’s Park Sports Ground to claim a sixth Asian crown.
+The Sakura Fifteen, who began their title defence by beating hosts Hong Kong China, ran in 10 tries during a dominant performance at King’s Park Sports Ground to claim a sixth Asian crown.

 Oceania Rugby Women’s Championship 2024 (May-June)